-Help your growing baby develop in the thirty-fifth week of your pregnancy
+Help my growing baby develop in the 35th week of pregnancy

 You’re not technically pregnant yet, but eating a well-balanced diet including folate will ensure proper fetal development after conception occurs.